perriera/for_interfaces/db/mysql/CPP.md

          }

-- Now take a copy of all the header files required for the above code and place it just below the `interface.hpp` declaration:
+- Now take a copy of all the header files required for the above code and place it just below the `#include <x4/sample/interface.hpp>` declaration, like this:

        #define _X4_SAMPLE_CLAZZ_HPP